 As some coworkers recently pointed out, I always will be.
 Even if I were to marry a native (as they have), even if I were to become fluent in the language (as some foreigners do), I still wouldn’t be fully embraced, because it all comes down to blood.

 I do have some Korean blood, so I suppose I hold more hope of acceptance than most, but still.
+I will never be a full Korean.
+I will always be an outsider.
 Being an outsider isn’t easy.
 It’s one of those experiences that changes you.

 I didn’t come to Korea in order to stick out like a sore thumb.
 It was just a side consequence of living here that I’ve generally endured and/or ignored.
 (And I haven’t always felt ostracized.
 I have also been genuinely and surprisingly embraced.)
 But today I feel thankful for the ways being an outsider has stretched me.

 When you are part of the majority, you take a lot of things for granted: being accepted, being comfortable, having your needs acknowledged and met.
 Even the opportunity to be anonymous is a privilege I didn’t recognize until it was taken from me.
 In Korea, I’ve been forced to face who I am and what I value.
 I’ve learned to find my approval outside of society’s standard.
 I have learned to go without backup, to be creative in communication, to persevere through frustration after frustration and wall after wall.
-And sometimes, I’ve learned to let go.
+And sometimes, I’ve had to learn to let go of what I want or thought I needed.

 Sometimes I have wondered if living abroad was a form of running away, a convenient way to sidestep the expectations and restrictions of living at home.
 Sometimes I have not given myself enough credit.